ahmetnarman/Action-classification-using-Naive-Bayes-kNN-models/README.md

 # An Activity Recognition framework on Matlab

-In this framework, two supervised learning methods were implemented that would classify different activites, whose data is provided in the [`data.mat`](data.mat) file.
+In this framework, two supervised learning methods were implemented that would classify different activites, whose cleaned and preprocessed data is provided in the [`data.mat`](data.mat) file.

 ## Description